county-of-simcoe-gis/SimcoeCountySampleNodeHostingContainer/README.md

-# Simcoe County Reverse Proxy
+# Simcoe County Sample NodeJs Hosting Container

 Sample node container to run your react websites.
 When I need to run a new website, I make of a copy of this and change the port to whatever you like.